tjkemper/talks/asu-dec2016/README.md

   * Demo will assume you can: [Connect to Your Linux Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)

 ## Notes
-* **This demo is focused on learning the broad strokes.**  To respect the educational experience of others, it is not recommended to follow along during the demo.
+* **This talk is focused on learning the broad strokes.**  This means the talk is fast-paced and it may be difficult to complete the demo during the talk.
+* During the talk, it is recommended to **take notes and ask questions**.
+If you want to do the demo, do it before or after the talk when you can set your own pace.
 * I am using a Mac.
 I will do my best to provide helpful links for Windows users.
 * You have 2 options to interact with AWS:
   1. AWS command line interface (CLI)